Select Page

 Getting Started!

 The process begins with the student finding a faculty mentor that has available projects or can help with the development of a new project.
-Students are welcome to speak with any chemistry faculty member about possible research opportunities currently on the EKU campus.
-Each faculty in the department is listed on the Department Directory and information about their research can also be found on the EKU Chemistry Research page.
+Students are welcome to speak with any chemistry and forensic science faculty member about possible research opportunities currently on the EKU campus.
+Each faculty in the department is listed on the Department Directory and information about their research can also be found on the EKU Chemistry and Forensic Science Research page.
 Once the faculty mentor and a project has been chosen, a one-page summary for the proposed project needs to be written and submitted along with an Independent Study Proposal Form for one of the mentioned courses (CHE 495A, CHE 495B, or FOR 490).
 Typically, this form should be filled out just before or during the first week of an academic semester.
 On the form, a faculty mentor and course coordinator must be identified and sign the form (under the lines for Faculty Supervisor).
 While the faculty mentor is selected by the student, the course coordinator for all the chemistry research courses is assigned every semester.

 The faculty mentor should pay careful attention to the proposed project summary that accompanies the Independent Study Proposal Form, focusing on whether the proposal is scholarly, creative, and realistic.
 The student and mentor should also carefully consider and agree upon the relative timeline to reach milestones of the project and have set meetings to discuss data/progress with the project.
 The student and mentor should work on the project in a manner that best suits the pair.